 '''

-Entering directory 'repos/ns-3-allinone/ns-3-dev/build'
+Waf: Entering directory '/home/craigdo/repos/ns-3-allinone-3.5-tutorial/ns-3-dev/build'

+Waf: Leaving directory '/home/craigdo/repos/ns-3-allinone-3.5-tutorial/ns-3-dev/build'

-Build finished successfully (00:00:00)
+'build' finished successfully (0.417s)

 UdpEchoClientApplication:UdpEchoClient()

+UdpEchoClientApplication:SetDataSize(1024)

 UdpEchoClientApplication:StartApplication()

 UdpEchoClientApplication:ScheduleTransmit()

 UdpEchoClientApplication:Send()

 UdpEchoClientApplication:Send(): Sent 1024 bytes to 10.1.1.2

 Received 1024 bytes from 10.1.1.1

-UdpEchoClientApplication:HandleRead(0x638180, 0x6389b0)
+UdpEchoClientApplication:HandleRead(0x6241e0, 0x624a20)

 UdpEchoClientApplication:HandleRead(): Received 1024 bytes from 10.1.1.2

 UdpEchoClientApplication:StopApplication()

 UdpEchoClientApplication:DoDispose()

 UdpEchoClientApplication:~UdpEchoClient()

 '''

 You can now see all of the messages coming from the UDP echo client application are identified as such.
 The message "Received 1024 bytes from 10.1.1.2" is now clearly identified as coming from the echo client application.
 The remaining message must be coming from the UDP echo server application.
-We can enable that component by entering a colon separated list of components in the NS\LOG environment variable.
+We can enable that component by entering a colon separated list of components in the NS_LOG environment variable.